chadday/nicar_ocr/README.md

 Exploring the various options and fine-tuning your skills with ImageMagick can help prepare you for the next big step: Batch processing of documents.
 I highly suggest if you are comfortable in Python, using Jeremy Singer-Vine's [`pdfplumber`](https://github.com/jsvine/pdfplumber#extracting-tables).

 ## Sources and references
-I created this tutorial for [NICAR 2019]('https://www.ire.org/events-and-training/conferences/nicar-2019').
+I originally created this tutorial for [NICAR 2019]('https://www.ire.org/events-and-training/conferences/nicar-2019').
 It was update for [NICAR 2022](https://schedules.ire.org/nicar-2022/).
 It relies on many helpful open source resources that deserve credit.
 They are listed below.
 Thanks for sharing your work with the rest of the world.

 [Tesseract](https://github.com/tesseract-ocr/tesseract/wiki/Command-Line-Usage) documentation